klmr/box/CONTRIBUTING.md

 ## … submissions

 Please make all your pull requests against the [`develop` branch][develop] (this is the default branch).
 No other pull requests will be accepted.
-In particular, `master` is a release branch and is destructively overwritten by automatic processes.

-Ensure all tests pass by running `make test`, and ideally `R CMD check`.
+Please ensure all tests pass by running `make test`, and ideally `R CMD check`.

-All new functions, also unexported ones, *must* be documented.
+All new functions, also un-exported ones, *must* be documented (documentation for un-exported functions should contain the `@keywords internal` tag).

 ## … style

+* Generally try to be consistent with the prevailing style in this project.
 * Don’t use dots (`.`) in identifiers, except for S3 dispatch; use underscore (`_`) to separate words.
 * Never `"string-quote"` identifiers; when using invalid identifiers, use